DevAizenx/NuboTv/README.md

-# 🎬 Nubotv - Streaming UI Theme
+nubotv-themeemetv - Streaming UI Theme

 A modern and responsive **streaming platform UI theme** inspired by popular OTT platforms like Netflix and Prime Video.